Editor’s Note: This article was last updated on March 27, 2019

 The moral of the story here is to do your best to be proactive and not reactive.
 Network issues with data delivery may happen just like a physical system can fail.
 And if and when that time comes it’s important to have the right staff in place to quickly get your network back on its feet and restore all your services.
 Read our blog on Windows Server 2019 Key Features for more information.

 But you can reduce the likelihood and probability of small interruptions, long downtimes, and full breakdowns.
 All you need to do is implement simple, effective predictive and preventive maintenance techniques.
 Both may seem like expensive investments in the present.
 But they’ll double their value later on with all the time and money saved in reduced repair costs.
+When discussing probability of downtime you must update yourself with all the best tools to protect your data from network attacks.

 And for any network equipment upgrades or change of space where you’ll require a full on data center decommission, be sure to enlist the help of a certified IT asset disposition company.
 At Exit Technologies, we offer full IT equipment services ranging from asset recovery, network equipment sales and recycling, data erasure, and full data center decommission services.